bahmansalehinic/url_shortener/readme.md

 ### Design

-The design is hexagonal, in three layers, using adaptors and ports to decouple the layers and the infrastructure, there is no sign of the framework and orm in the domain.
+The design is hexagonal, in three layers, using adaptors to decouple the layers and the infrastructure, there is no sign of the framework and orm in the domain.
 I have used the repository pattern to isolate the domain from other layers.